 Soy sauce is a condiment traditionally used in Asian cuisines to add a salty umami flavor to foods.
-It is commonly used in sauces, marinades, glazes, dressings, and more, so you might be wondering, is soy sauce gluten free?
+It is commonly used in sauces, marinades, glazes, dressings, and more, so you might be wondering, is gluten free soy sauce an option?

 Before answering this question, let’s do a quick review on gluten and why it is important to avoid it.
 Gluten is often defined as a type of protein found in wheat, rye, barley, and other grains.
 Common foods containing gluten include pasta, bread, baked goods, and beer.